-Please note that the information may be triggering for some folx.
+Please note that the information may be triggering for some.
 If you need immediate assistance, please call your local crisis services.
-Please note that this article uses person-centred versus identity-centred language at the experts' request: folx with FASD.
+Please note that this article uses person-centred versus identity-centred language at the experts' request: The FASD Adult Leadership Committee.

 Alcohol is a known teratogen, something that can affect prenatal development.
 Prenatal Alcohol Exposure can occur for various reasons including, but not limited to: not knowing you are pregnant, inaccurate information about the risks, and inadequate prenatal care.